syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Appearance-Settings.md

 ### BackgroundImage Settings

-Essential TabControlAdv provide a set of options to customize the images.
+Essential TabControlAdv provides a set of options to customize the images.

 The TabControlAdv can have,